Chapter 8.24

 8.24.010 Purpose and intent.

-A. This chapter is adopted for the purpose of regulating and permitting alarm systems to which the police department is expected to respond.
+A. This chapter is adopted for the purpose of regulating alarm systems to which the police and fire departments are expected to respond.
 It is to encourage alarm users and alarm businesses to maintain the operational reliability of and properly use alarm systems and to reduce or eliminate false alarm dispatch requests.

-B. This chapter governs systems intended to summon police responses, requires permits, establishes fees, provides for penalties for violations, establishes a system of administration, and sets conditions for suspension or loss of permits.
+B. This chapter governs systems intended to summon police and fire department responses, provides for penalties for violations, establishes a system of administration, and sets conditions for responses to alarms.
 [Ord.
+1112B § 1, 2025; Ord.
 766B, 2004; Ord.
 655B, 1999.]

 8.24.020 Definitions.